Point O' Woods, New York

 Point O' Woods is a hamlet that consists of a private vacation retreat on Fire Island, New York, United States.
-Although it resembles a village or small town, with services such as a ferry port, a general store, church and fire department, the private community is open exclusively to members and their guests, who are the only persons allowed in through the hamlet's gate, or allowed to use the private ferry that runs to Point O' Woods from Bay Shore, New York.
+Although it has services such as a ferry port, a general store, church and fire department, only members and their guests are allowed in through the hamlet's gate or on the private ferry that runs to Point O' Woods from Bay Shore, New York.

 History

 Point O' Woods is said to have been the first European-American settlement on Fire Island, though Cherry Grove also makes that claim.
 The settlement was originally organized in 1894 for religious retreats, some from the Chautauqua assemblies.
 In approximately 1898, the Chautauqua group went bankrupt, and ownership passed to the Point O' Woods Association.
 This group still administers it today.

 Today Point O' Woods serves as a summer vacation retreat for association members and their families.
 Many members are from the east coast, but there are also members and guests from the west coast, as well as a handful of families coming from outside the United States.
 The hamlet is opened by the association in mid-spring, and closed in early autumn each year.